cdsap/ProjectGenerator/README.md

 // Layer and module names are generated from internal dictionaries.
 // You can provide your own lists via the `layerNames` and `moduleNameParts`
 // parameters of `ProjectGenerator` if you want specific naming.
+// The last layer of the project is always named `app` and contains a single
+// module also called `app`.

 ```
 ### Dependency